Cadillac High Technology engine: 4.5

-The Cadillac 4.5 litre engine introduced for the 1988 model year was an improved and enlarged version of the HT4100.
+The Cadillac 4.5 L engine introduced for the 1988 model year was an improved and enlarged version of the HT4100.
 However, the 4.5 L engine was never classified as HT4500.
 Engineering advances allowed the company to begin increasing displacement and output again.
 A bored-out (to 92 mm) 273 cuin 4.5 version was rated 155 hp and featured throttle body fuel injection.
 There were various versions of this engine built from its introduction in 1988 to the end of production in 1992 including a high-output LW2 version with multi-port fuel injection which produced 200 hp and 270 lbft for the Allanté.
 Outside of the Allanté, Cadillac introduced a port fuel-injected 4.5 L V8 engine in 1990 with 180 hp and 245 lbft across their model line up.

 Applications

 This engine was used in the following vehicles: